zhenya1007/ocamlspot/README.rst

 https://camlspotter@bitbucket.org/camlspotter/ocamlspot provides OCamlSpotter branches for each OCaml versions:

-* default : For the latest official release of OCaml (It will be 4.00.0).
-* dev : For the latest OCaml development version or something around.
 * ocaml-version-name : compilable against the given OCaml version
+* default : For the latest OCaml development version or something around.
+Probably not for you.
+* dev : default + something experimental.
+Absolutely not for you unless you are explicitly instructed to use this.